alaikalhamdi/H2Nose/README.md

 ## Overview
 H2Nose is a tool used to check the Gasifier's effectiveness in producing Syngas from biomass pellets.
 This repository is mainly for the UI of H2nose.
 For the C++ library for H2Nose, refer to this [H2NoseLib3](https://github.com/ivanaprianto/H2NoseLib3) library, which is used for the arduino in H2Nose.

+This is the simplified, easier-to-navigate, better, cooler version of [H2E Visual](https://github.com/alaikalhamdi/H2E_Visual).
+It's practically a remake, because I barely copied anything from the old UI.
+I don't know if this will make any differences but I did this for better documentation, easier development and it's definitely going to be easier now than that old messy piece of junk.

 ## Features
 - H2Nose can monitor these gases in realtime:
     - Hydrogen (H2)